Tumauini: Demographics

-In the 2020 census, the population of Tumauini was 70,743 people, with a density of sigfig 70,743/467.30.
+In the 2024 census, the population of Tumauini was 77,153 people, with a density of sigfig 77,153/467.30.

 Economy

-Over the past years, the town's economy had dramatically shifted from stagnant to a fast-moving basis.
+Over the past years, the town's economy has dramatically shifted from stagnant to a fast-moving basis.
 Aside from agriculture being the main backbone of the town's economy, commerce and trade also became the second economic-based income of the town and its residents with the opening of numerous business establishments, hotels, and financial institutions that generated many opportunities and more employment for its residents.

 Retail industry

 In 2015, the retail giant SM Prime established its first Savemore Market branch along the National Highway in the town.
 This was closely followed by the opening of the first Puregold Price Club store, a popular retail chain, in the same year.
 Two years later, in 2017, the well-known multinational fast-food chain Jollibee opened its first branch in the area, providing residents with a wider variety of dining options.

 The opening of Jollibee was just the beginning, as more fast-food chains like McDonald's and Mang Inasal have plans to establish branches in the town's first mall, Xentro Mall.

 On June 28, 2021, the municipal government inaugurated the newly built Tumauini Public Market.
-The multi-million modern market complex is composed of eight buildings located along National Highway and serves as the major trading hub of the town and nearby municipalities.
+The multi-million modern market complex is composed of eight buildings located along the National Highway and serves as the major trading hub of the town and nearby municipalities.

 Banking and finance services

 Banking institutions like BDO Unibank, Development Bank of the Philippines, Producers Bank, FICO Bank, and other smaller financial institutions put up their branches in the town which is a good indication that the town is gearing towards rapid commercialization.
-As of 31 December 2021, Tumauini has a total of 10 banks with a total volume of bank deposits at Php 1.5 billion.
+As of 31 December 2021, Tumauini has a total of 10 banks with a total volume of bank deposits of Php 1.5 billion.

 Government

 Local government

-As a municipality in the Province of Isabela, government officials at the provincial and municipal levels are voted by the town.
+As a municipality in the province of Isabela, government officials at the provincial and municipal levels are elected by the town.
 The provincial government has political jurisdiction over most local transactions of the municipal government.

 The Municipality of Tumauini is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the municipal councilors are elected directly in polls held every three years.

 Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+The barangays have an SK federation, which represents the barangay, headed by the SK chairperson and whose members are called SK councilors.
 All officials are also elected every three years.